-There is a consensus that cash transfers represent the most effective form of assistance in emergencies and can contribute to peace and social cohesion (Ulrich and Slater 2018, Bowen et al. 2020, Jeong and Trako 2022, FAO 2024).
-COVID-19 pandemic has demonstrated that large swath of the population that was considered relatively well off before the onset of pandemic, is vulnerable to abrupt changes in the economic activity (Bastagli and Lowe 2021).
+There is a consensus that social assistance cash transfers are an effective form of income support in the face of large-scale emergencies and associated spikes in need (Ulrich and Slater 2018, Bowen et al. 2020, Jeong and Trako 2022, FAO 2024).
+COVID-19 pandemic has demonstrated that a large swath of the population that was considered relatively well off before the onset of pandemic is nevertheless vulnerable to abrupt changes in economic activity (Bastagli and Lowe 2021).
 The pandemic has revealed that cash transfers have a potential to mitigate negative impacts of shocks.
 For USA Wheaton et al. 2021, Han et al 2020 and IMF 2022 show that the response helped to overcome the effects of crisis on poverty.
 However, even in some developed welfare states - Belgium, Italy, Spain and UK - poverty rates increased despite mitigation measures (Canto et al 2022).

 Evidence shows that in rural areas receiving social protection not only serves to protect the income and consumption of beneficiaries in the context of shocks, it can also have beneficial impacts on household level production at investments as well as on economic activity in local economies (Daidone et al., 2019).
 This is a critical finding in the context of COVID-19 (and future pandemics), when policy makers must implement interventions to mitigate short-term welfare losses and support future recovery efforts.
 These productive impacts come through two mutually reinforcing channels.
 On the one hand, social protection helps to relieve liquidity constraints that prevent households from making investments in their farms or non-farm enterprises.
 On the other hand, social protection reduces consumption risks associated with making productive investments.
 As a result, evidence shows that in rural spaces social protection can, for example, foster diversification into commercialized agricultural enterprises (Pace et al., 2021) and investments in agricultural inputs and assets in non-farm enterprises (Handa et al., 2018; Prifti et al., 2020).
 These household-level productive impacts also tend to ripple through local rural economies, generating multiplier benefits for non-beneficiaries, many of whom operate non-farm businesses tied to intermediary food system activities (Taylor and Filipski, 2014; Taylor 2017).